Rohitndawallah/pw-extractor/readme.md

 ### How to get your PW session token

-1. Visit [https://www.pw.live/](https://www.pw.live/) and log in.
+1. Either visit https://www.pw.live/ and log in, or simply use a browser tab where you are already logged in to pw.live.
-2. Open the browser developer tools (usually F12), go to the Network tab, and refresh the page.
+2. Open the browser developer tools (usually F12 or right click > Inspect), go to the Network tab, and refresh the page.
 3. Filter by `token`, click the `verify-token` request, and look for the `Authorization` header in the request headers.
 4. Copy the value after `Bearer ` and paste it in the login form of this dashboard.